w3f/polkadot-wiki/docs/learn/learn-opengov.md

 while funding for a conference requiring substantial funds will use the Medium or Big Spender origin.

-The [Fellowship](#fellowship) can decide to [whitelist](#whitelisting) a proposal that will end in the Whitelist Caller origin.
+The [Polkadot Technical Fellowship](#the-technical-fellowship) can decide to [whitelist](#whitelisting) a proposal that will end in the Whitelist Caller origin.
 Those proposals will have a shorter Lead-in, Confirmation, and Enactment period.

 Voting will follow an [Approval and Support](#approval-and-support) curve that will differ depending on the origin.
 There is a confirmation period during which approval and support criteria must be